tryscer/flock/flock-music.md

 ​	"It's a joke, right?"
 ​	Joanne and John came towards us, huddled as if they're supporting each other from falling.
 ​	"It's a joke, right?"
 John repeated.
 He grabbed me by the collar of my shirt, imploring me.
-​	"It's not a joke," I said.
+​	"It's not a joke," I said to his face.
 "The man has left."
 ​	Joanne came near and treated herself to a hug from me, raising a grumble from Alice.
 She looked up and said, "But how can we be rock'n'roll fans now?"
 ​	Another car slowed by us, its passenger rolling down the window and sticking his head out.
 ​	"What's up?" he said.